Variable Selection for Kernel Two-Sample Tests: Conclusion

 \section{Conclusion}

-We studied \Jie{variable selection} for the kernel-based two-sample testing problem, which can be formulated as mixed-integer programming problems.
+We studied {variable selection} for the kernel-based two-sample testing problem, which can be formulated as mixed-integer programming problems.
 We developed exact and approximate algorithms with performance guarantees to solve those formulations.
 Theoretical properties for the proposed frameworks are provided.
 Finally, we validated the power of this approach in synthetic and real datasets.

-\Jie{ In the meantime, several interesting research topics are left for future work.
-First, the kernel bandwidth hyper-parameters have crucial impact on the performance of two-sample testing, while in experiments we specify them using the median heuristic.
-It is important to study the optimal choice of those hyper-parameters in the \Jie{variable selection} setup.
-Second, the \Jie{selection coefficient} $z$ is subject to $\ell_2$ and $\ell_0$ norm constraints in the proposed framework, but extensions to other types of constraints are also possible and bring extra benefits.
-Finally, it is meaningful to develop more efficient algorithms to solve our proposed formulation. }
+In the meantime, several interesting research topics are left for future work.
+For example, providing theoretical analysis on the optimal choice of kernel hyper-parameters and support recovery for variable selection is of future research interest.
+Additionally, it holds great significance in developing more efficient algorithms for variable selection when working with different types of kernels.